nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 # Scaling
 generated_traces = generated_traces * dataset.std()+dataset.mean()
 ```
+This is also displayed in generateNoise.ipynb in the models folder.
 ### Data

 An small subset of the actual raw and preprocessed data is available in the data folder.